Endurance training

 Depending on the intensity, you make use of a different metabolism that depends on your individual heart rate.
 Your metabolism involves a series of complex biochemical processes that take place in your cells and are responsible for converting nutrients into energy and maintaining vital functions.

-2 Anaerobic area (carbohydrates): For shorter, more intensive loads, the sole supply of oxygen is not sufficient to provide you with energy.
-Glucose is therefore obtained from carbohydrates, which produces lactate (lactic acid).
-You will probably no longer be able to talk fluently, only a few words and more intensive, shorter and shallower breathing will occur.
+2. Anaerobic area (carbohydrates): For shorter, more intensive loads, the sole supply of oxygen is not sufficient to provide you with energy.

 Structure training